-Independent Opinion on the Sustainability Report 2018
+Independent Opinion on the Sustainability Report 2019

-The opinion presented here was written based on the content of this report, interviews with Casio personnel responsible for procurement, human resources, environmental and CSR initiatives, and visits to Yamagata Casio.
-The plan-do-check-act (PDCA) management cycle is used for Casio's CSR initiatives, with a focus on reducing the company's environmental impact and ensuring socially responsible procurement.
-Casio is now at a stage where it is expected that these efforts will expand into company-wide initiatives that include top management and human resource departments.
+The opinion presented here was written based on the content of this report, interviews with Casio personnel responsible for procurement, human resources, environmental and CSR initiatives.

+Casio uses management cycles for its CSR initiatives, with a focus on reducing the company's environmental impact and ensuring socially responsible procurement.
+Casio is now at a stage where we can expect that these efforts will expand into company-wide initiatives that include top management and human resource departments.